Updated March 2026

 - Not a random video chat platform — the discovery and group live model is fundamentally different from instant stranger connection.

-- Unlimited daily swipes require payment – free users have a limited swipe allowance, reducing discovery for non-paying members.
+- Unlimited daily swipes require payment — free users have a limited swipe allowance.

-- Inappropriate content still surfaces – no moderation system eliminates all violations; substance use and profanity have been observed.
+- Inappropriate content still surfaces — no moderation system eliminates all violations.

 Yubo vs Other Platforms